- 1 Top 7 Best Medicine Balls

+Weighted balls are a great way to strengthen your core muscles and increase the intensity of your workout.
 If you’re looking for a weighted ball that can withstand some rough handling, the Valeo medicine ball is a great choice.
 Its robust rubber construction effortlessly absorbs intense impact and evenly redistributes it throughout the core.
 It has five color-coded weight options: 4, 6, 8, 10, and 12lbs.

 As a “hard” medicine ball, its weight and heft slightly compromise its bounce.
 However, it works exceptionally well as a solid resistance to supplement core, balance, and muscle-conditioning activities.
 It even comes with an exercise wall chart for basic training—perfect for beginners who don’t have a personal trainer to guide them.
 For a great ab workout, read about the best ab machine.